PerEAJ/OPCTree/README.md

 If you fixed a bug or added some nice fetcher, request a pull on your branch of the code so that it can be added to the main branch for others to enjoy.

+## Visualization in browser
+If you want to see the structure in a web-browser you can use ``.visualize()`` on a node.
+This will generate a json-file, start a webserver providing the json-fil together with the vis_template.html page with which you can see the structure.
+The node is collapsed by default and are expanded when clicked.